-- ٠

-- useful to employees.

-- all new employees.

-- principles via email.

-- ٠

-Revised induction training, to ensure information is fully up to date.

-Informed our new employees about our Responsible Gaming Policy, with material that is also available on the company's intranet.

-Redesigned the Responsible Gaming section of our company's intranet and updated content to make it more attractive and

-Offered a mandatory online training course on OPAP's Responsible Gaming Strategy, priorities and related regulatory framework to

-Conducted specialized training sessions on Responsible Gaming to frontline employees, in collaboration with industry experts.

-Communicated with our customers about responsible gaming

-Enhanced the role of Responsible Gaming Ambassador to provide guidance to agents and PLAY store operators for the appropriate management of players with problematic behavior.

-Trained our contact center team (Online, Retail and Hellenic Lotteries) to handle players with problematic behavior.

-PLAY RESPONSIBLY
+- Revised induction training, to ensure information is fully up to date. - Informed our new employees about our Responsible Gaming Policy, with material that is also available on the company's intranet. - Redesigned the Responsible Gaming section of our company's intranet and updated content to make it more attractive and useful to employees. - Offered a mandatory online training course on OPAP's Responsible Gaming Strategy, priorities and related regulatory framework to all new employees. - Conducted specialized training sessions on Responsible Gaming to frontline employees, in collaboration with industry experts. - Communicated with our customers about responsible gaming principles via email. - Enhanced the role of Responsible Gaming Ambassador to provide guidance to agents and PLAY store operators for the appropriate management of players with problematic behavior. - Trained our contact center team (Online, Retail and Hellenic Lotteries) to handle players with problematic behavior.